 Before we begin...

-Make sure that the OS running on the server is still supported by the vendor and is not approaching its termination date (check the Plesk Lifecycle Policy page).
+Make sure the OS running on the server still is supported by the vendor and is not approaching its termination date (check the Plesk Lifecycle Policy page).
 If the OS is close to its end of life, it is recommended to upgrade by transfer: set up the new server with a modern OS and the latest version of Plesk and use Plesk Migration & Transfer Manager to copy data from the old server.

-Read the release notes and verify that the server satisfies the target version's software requirements and that all software installed on the server is compatible with the target version.
+Read the release notes and verify the server satisfies the target version's software requirements and that all software installed on the server is compatible with the target version.
 For example, if a server has hMailServer installed and set up as a mail server in Plesk, then upgrading to Plesk 11.0.9 and higher may be unsuccessful, as these versions do not support hMailServer.
 In such cases, an upgrade by transfer is strongly recommended.